Lwah Ndlunkulu: Career

 Lwah appeared on a joint album of Nkabi Records Inkabi Nation alongside Xowla, Siya Ntuli, Big Zulu and Mduduzi released 2022.

 Lwah gained global prominence after her breakthrough debut single "Ithuba" featuring Siya Ntuli was released August 2022.
 The song was certified platinum by the Recording Industry of South Africa (RiSA).

 "Ngiyeza" was released on January 20, 2023.
 It reached number #2, #4, #5, #9 iTune Charts, Shazam, Apple Music and Spotify respectively within the first week of release.
 It reached Platinum by Recording Industry of South Africa.

 Lwah leads the nominees with 4 nominations for Song of the Year, Afro Pop Artist of the Year, Artist of the Year at 2023 Basadi in Music Awards.

 Ndlunkulu announced her debut studio album Imizwa, on November 13, 2023.
 The album was released on November 24.

 Upon its release it debuted number one on Spotify's Top Albums Charts, and amassed two million streams on Spotify, 10 days after its release.

+2026-present: Isithembu

+Towards the end of August 2026, Lwah and MaWhoo announced themselves as Zulu Queens duo, are set to release their studio album Isithembu, on August 28, 2026.
+"Distance" featuring Feza was released on August 19, as albums lead single.